 (b) For the POPA open space credit, the applicant shall also submit the following with a formal development application:

-1) Dimensional site, design and landscaping plans that detail the proposed POPA open space and elements; and
+1) Dimensional site, design and landscaping plans that detail the proposed POPA open space and elements; and proposed POPA open space (measured from the project site boundary), including the target demographics of the new residential development.

 (2) Analyses.